zoltan151/MWC-miner/README.md

 - cmake 3.2+ (included in instal script) (for [Cuckoo mining plugins]((https://github.com/mimblewimble/cuckoo-miner))) -

-- ncurses and libs (ncurses, ncursesw5)
+- ncurses and libs (included in install script)
-- zlib libs (zlib1g-dev or zlib-devel)
+- zlib libs (included in install script)
-- linux-headers (reported needed on Alpine linux)
+- linux-headers (included in install script)

 And a [running MWC node](https://github.com/mimblewimble/MWC/blob/master/doc/build.md) to mine into!